aidanwhiteley/books/README.md

 ## Stateless Apps
-An lot of the time developing this microservice was spent in making it entirely independant of HTTP session state  - based around issuing a
+A lot of the time developing this microservice was spent in making it entirely independant of HTTP session state  - based around issuing a
 JWT after the user has authenticated via Google / Facebook.

 This turned out to be suprisingly difficult - with the cause of the difficulty mainly being in the Spring Boot OAuth2 implementation